Do Springer Spaniels Need Coats?

 3. The neck, measure around where the collar would sit.

-Using the above measurements, you can easily work out the size dog coat you need using the manufacturer’s sizing guide.
+Using the above measurements, you can easily work out the size of dog coat you need using the manufacturer’s sizing guide.

 The first two are the important ones as the neck will usually fit the size you need in the first two measurements.